 NCAA Continuing Eligibility Information

-To be eligible to represent Southwestern in intercollegiate athletics competition, a student-athlete shall maintain satisfactory progress toward a baccalaureate or equivalent degree as determined by the regulations of the institution.
-Eligibility for competition shall be based upon:
+To be eligible to represent an institution in intercollegiate athletics competition, a student-athlete shall maintain progress toward a baccalaureate or equivalent degree at that institution.

 The student-athlete shall:

-- Designate a program of studies leading toward a specific baccalaureate degree at Southwestern by the beginning of the third year of enrollment (fifth semester) and thereafter shall make satisfactory progress toward that specific degree.
-This provision shall be applicable to the eligibility not only of a continuing student, but also of a transfer student from a four-year or two-year collegiate institution who is entering his or her third year of collegiate enrollment (fifth semester).
+- Designate a program of studies leading toward a specific baccalaureate degree at the certifying institution by the beginning of the third year of enrollment (fifth semester) and thereafter shall make progress toward that specific degree.
+This provision shall be applicable to the eligibility not only of a continuing student, but also of a transfer student from a four-year or two-year collegiate institution who is entering his or her third year of collegiate enrollment even if the student has not yet completed an academic year in residence or used a season of eligibility in a sport at the certifying institution.

-- Obtain and complete the Declaration of Degree Program form and schedule a degree check in the Registrar’s Office.
-Classes taken must be on the degree check in order to count for satisfactory progress.
+- For student-athletes beginning their 3rd year of collegiate (5th semester) must complete the Declaration of Degree Program and Advising Forms from the Athletic Compliance Office.
+Classes taken must be approved and signed by the advisor on the Advising Form in order to count for satisfactory progress.

-- Be able to change a designated degree program and comply with satisfactory progress requirements if (1) the change in programs is documented appropriately by the Registrar’s Office, (2) the credits earned prior to the change are acceptable toward the degree previously sought and (3) the credits earned from the time of the change are acceptable toward the new desired degree.
+- Be able to change a designated degree program and comply with satisfactory progress requirements if (1) the change in programs is documented appropriately by the Registrar’s Office and Athletic Compliance Office, (2) the credits earned prior to the change are acceptable toward the degree previously sought and (3) the credits earned from the time of the change are acceptable toward the new desired degree.

 Remedial, tutorial or noncredit courses may be used by the student to satisfy the minimum academic progress requirement only if they meet all of the following conditions: